huggingface/blog/sagemaker-huggingface-embedding.md

 _Note: We ran the same test on a `ml.g5.xlarge` with 1x NVIDIA A10G GPU.
 Embedding 1 million tokens took around 30 seconds.
 This means we can run around ~130 requests per second.
 The latency for the endpoint is 4ms at 10 concurrent requests.
 The `ml.g5.xlarge` costs around $1.408 per hour on Amazon SageMaker._

-GPU instance are much faster than CPU instances, but they are also more expensive.
+GPU instances are much faster than CPU instances, but they are also more expensive.
 If you want to bulk process embeddings, you can use a GPU instance.
 If you want to run a small endpoint with low costs, you can use a CPU instance.
-We plan to work on a dedicated benchmark for the Hugging Face Embedding DLC in the future.
+We plan to work on a dedicated benchmark for the Hugging Face Embedding Container in the future.

 ```python